-Draw a scaled picture graph and a scaled bar graph to represent a data set with several categories within cultural contexts including those of Montana American Indians.
+Draw a scaled picture graph and a scaled bar graph to represent a data set with several categories.
 Solve one- and two-step "how many more" and "how many less" problems using information presented in scaled bar graphs.
 For example, draw a bar graph in which each square in the bar graph might represent 5 pets.